frazik-main/website/_posts/2018-08-13-serverless-arch.md

 ---
 layout: post
-title: Serverless Architectures
+title: "Serverless Architectures"
 date: 2018-08-13 12:21:00
-description: An overview of Serverless Architectures, a modern approach to application design.
-This post covers what serverless is, its key characteristics, and a balanced look at its upsides and downsides.
+description: "An overview of Serverless Architectures, a modern approach to application design.
+This post covers what serverless is, its key characteristics, and a balanced look at its upsides and downsides."
 tags: serverless, architecture, cloud, aws-lambda, azure-functions, faas, cloud-computing
 categories: cloud-computing, software-architecture
 ---